Compatible with Clip Studio Paint Ver. 1.10.5

-Note: For the iPhone and Galaxy versions, it is saved in the [Clip Studio] app and displayed in [Manage works].
+Note: For the Galaxy/Android/Chromebook and iPhone versions, it is saved in the [Clip Studio] app and displayed in [Manage works].

 The .psd format also retains layers as well.
 However, some features such as vector layers and text layers will be converted into raster layers.
 If you want to save the file as a .psd file, first save it in a Clip Studio Format, and then save a duplicate of the file as a .psd file from [File] menu > [Save Duplicate].

 To export the finished illustration, select [File] menu > [Export (Single Layer)].
 If you want to upload to the internet, .jpg and .png formats are recommended.

 Note: On smartphones, select [Menu] > [File] > [Export (Single Layer)].

 Select the saving destination, input the file name and click [Save].
 Click [OK] on the [Export Settings] dialog box to save the image.